 - Too much sugar: Sugar-sweetened beverages, desserts, candy, cookies, cakes, and condiments.
 Aim for less than 6g of added sugar per day for women and 9g of added sugar per day for men.

 - Too much alcohol: Try to limit to 2 drinks per day for men and 1 drink per day for women.

-Some people with RA may find that certain foods make their symptom worse.
-These foods are called ‘trigger foods’.
+Some people with RA may find that certain foods make their symptoms worse.
+These foods are called “trigger foods.”
 Trigger foods vary from person to person.
-Talk to your doctor or a registered dietitian about the best way to find out which foods trigger your symptoms.
+Talk to your doctor or a Registered Dietitian about the best way to find out which foods trigger your symptoms.
 Common trigger foods include:

 - FODMAPS – sugars that are difficult for your body to digest

 - Nightshades – a class of vegetables, including tomatoes, peppers, eggplant, and potatoes